heathensoft/GraphicsEngine3D/Readme.md

 I'm running it on Windows, but it should also support macOS and Linux.
 _Requires OpenGL version: 4.3_

-The example in the example2 package shows you how you could set it up.
+Currently, there are two examples to run.
+Example1 and Example2.
+They show how you could set up simple applications and show some graphics.
+Keep in mind the examples are also where I am doing my testing.
+So the packages contain some old and redundant classes while figuring things out :)

-The entry point is Main.java.
-Use the mouse to pan camera/ double click to select.
-WASD to move around.
-(Work in progress)
+Use the mouse to pan camera, WASD to move around.
-(example1 is from an older version and contains a lot of retracted classes.
-The example1 package will be removed soon)

-_Currently, working on shadows_ (23/12/21)

 From example2 (Lighting, Shadow and Materials) :